RyanLHicks/nuclear_reactors_sql/README.md

 - SQL Query and Raw Data:
   - [Counts total reactor model types around the world](https://github.com/user-attachments/assets/8f1c454a-b8ab-430a-a3bf-f3861b734bf0)

-    Dissecting the nuclear reactors even further, we find that there are 83 total unique reactor models supplied globally.
+    There are 83 total unique reactor models supplied globally.
   - [Finds the most common reactor model type around the world](https://github.com/user-attachments/assets/dc9203f5-666b-4406-a32e-95774d86363b):

-    After finding the unique models, we see that the VVER-V320 is the most supplied model with 25 in current operation.
-We also see that it is a PWR.
+    The VVER-V320 is the most supplied model with 25 in current operation.
+We also see that it is a PWR which is the most common reactor type.
   - [Finds the percentage of reactor model types worldwide](https://github.com/user-attachments/assets/56632f4d-75df-44a8-a9f3-0797b828badf)

     When seeing that the VVER-V320 is the most popular we can find that the percentage is equal to 30% of total models.
   - [Shows the current top reactor models for each country](https://github.com/user-attachments/assets/90df012d-62a5-4aa8-bfcd-bf646da9d464)

-    We can break this down even further finding the model types belonging to each country and we see that the P4 REP 1300 is the most exclusive to an individual country which is France.
+    The P4 REP 1300 is the most exclusive to an individual country which is France.
   - [Shows total mwe output per reactor model](https://github.com/user-attachments/assets/97c0c7ee-c445-4946-ac5d-1a9ead7e9860)

-    Furthering the research in model types, we can find their individual total eletricity generation where the P4 REP 1300 has the highest of 26,370 MWE and the VVER-V320 comes in second with 24,080 MWE even though it is the most popular reactor model worldwide.
+    Furthering the research in model types, the P4 REP 1300 has the highest of 26,370 MWE and the VVER-V320 comes in second with 24,080 MWE even though it is the most popular reactor model worldwide.
   - [Shows the highest mwe output per reactor name](https://github.com/user-attachments/assets/ef27c862-be88-43b0-90b2-965cbd89f191)

-    This shows what the top individual reactors worldwide can output and the TAISHAN-1 and TAISHAN-2 coming from China, output the most MWE at 1,660.
+    The TAISHAN-1 and TAISHAN-2 coming from China, output the most MWE at 1,660.

 - Visualization
   - Most common reactor models: